MayamaTakeshi/shout_to_gsr/README.md

 node simple.js
 ```

-Then make a call to reach the above dialplan and whatever you say will be converted to text and output to the shell.
+Then make a call (or several simultaneous calls) to reach the above dialplan and whatever you say will be converted to text and output to the shell.

 Sample output:
 ```